danderson/nat-birthday-paradox/README.md

-# nat-birthday-paradox

-A small simulator that illustrates the birthday paradox as applied to NAT traversal.
+A small calculator that computes the probability of successfully traversing endpoint-dependent NATs by exploiting (a variant of) the birthday paradox.
 Run `paradox.py --help` for quick instructions.

 ## Easy birthday attack